-The group has recognised £394m (2017: £263m) of surplus funds as at 31 December 2018.
-The value of surplus funds represents the excess assets over liabilities, excluding risk margin, of the With-Profits Fund after deducting the present value of expected future shareholder transfers.
-The surplus funds are available to fully support the With-Profits Funds SCR, thereby meeting the criteria for classification as Tier 1 Own Funds.
+With respect to the With-Profits fund, the group recognised £443m (2018: £394m) of surplus funds as at 31 December 2019.
+This represents the excess assets over liabilities, excluding Risk Margin and Transitional Measures on Technical Provisions, of the With-Profits Fund after deducting the present value of expected future shareholder transfers.
+The surplus funds are available to fully support the With-Profits Funds SCR, thereby meeting the criteria for classification as Tier 1 own funds.